 - Preheat oven to 375° convection or 400° conventional.

-- Trim and dice about 1 ½ pound skinless boneless chicken breast into about ½ inch or smaller pieces—dice one medium onion.
+- Trim and dice about 1½ pounds of skinless, boneless chicken breast into pieces about ½ inch or smaller.
+Dice one medium onion.

 - Spray a 9 by 13 baking dish with PAM.
 Heat 8 tortillas (8 inches) in a microwave for 15-20 seconds to soften.
 Assemble the enchiladas.
-Add about ¼ cup of chicken/onion (more if you increased the chicken) and about two tablespoons of Monterrey Jack cheese on a tortilla.
-Place this not in the center but about at the ⅓ mark,
+Add about ¼ cup of chicken/onion (or more if you've increased the chicken) and about two tablespoons of shredded Monterey Jack cheese on a tortilla.
+Place filling slightly off-center, about at the ⅓ mark.

 - Roll the short end over the filling tightly.
 Place them seam-side down in the baking pan.
 Repeat until done.